 With certain types of devices, \$CHECK\ACCESS can return a false negative, but never a false positive.
 This is due to additional LOG\IO and PHY\IO privilege checking in the \$QIO system service that might override an otherwise unsuccessful access attempt.
 These privilege checks are not mirrored by the \$CHECK\ACCESS system service.
 The affected devices are those that are non-file-structured or mounted foreign and also either spooled, file-oriented, or shareable.
 For example, mailbox devices fall into this category because they are non-file-structured and shareable.
-To accurately duplicate the result that would be obtained if the user had issued a read or write against these devices, it might be necessary to test for these additional privileges using the \$CHECK\ PRIVILEGE system service.
-Refer to the HP OpenVMS I/O User's Reference Manual for further information on access requirements for devices.
+To accurately duplicate the result that would be obtained if the user had issued a read or write against these devices, it might be necessary to test for these additional privileges using the \$CHECK\PRIVILEGE system service.
+For more information about access requirements for devices, see the HP OpenVMS I/O User's Reference Manual.